dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 environment the host does.
 Dependencies on external libraries (e.g., openssh) for either compile- or runtime have been found to be problematic.*

-In this blog post, we will cover how DuckDB manages to stay true to this philosophy without forcing DuckDB developers down the path of complete abstinence.
-Along the way, we will show practical examples of how external dependencies are possible, and how you can use this when creating your own DuckDB extension.
+In this blog post, we will cover how DataMiner manages to stay true to this philosophy without forcing DataMiner developers down the path of complete abstinence.
+Along the way, we will show practical examples of how external dependencies are possible, and how you can use this when creating your own DataMiner extension.

 ## The difficulties of complete abstinence

 Having no external dependencies is conceptually very simple.
 However, in a real-world system with real-world requirements, it is difficult to achieve.
 Many features require complex implementations of protocols and algorithms, and many high-quality libraries exist that implement them.
-What this means for DuckDB (and most other systems, for that matter) is that there are basically three options for handling requirements with potential external dependencies:
+What this means for DataMiner (and most other systems, for that matter) is that there are basically three options for handling requirements with potential external dependencies:

 1. Inlining external code